Contents¶

 { // "ingestor": { "type": "opencv", "pipeline": "/app/img_dir/", "poll_interval": 2, "loop_video": true, "image_ingestion": true }, "sw_trigger": { "init_state": "running" }, "max_workers":1, // }

-The description of the keys used in the config.json
+The description of the keys used in the config.json file is as follows:

 pipeline — Provides the path to the images directory that is volume mounted.